nikolas-ball/group-project/README.md

   <img width="650" height="650" src="concept.jpg">
 </p>

-### Next, since I (nick ball) am the group lead, I created a functional proof of concept app and we discussed what we liked/did not like about it, as well as what was the main revisions would need to be for our final product.
+### Next, since I (nick ball) am the group lead, I created a functional proof of concept app and we discussed what we liked/did not like about it, as well as what was the main revisions there would need to be for our final product.
 <p align="center">
   <img width="700" height="400" src="proofOfConcept.png">
 </p>